levvedrov/levvedrov/README.md

 ### - Laptop Online Reservation System (2025)
 - Developed for **Cambridge International School** campus in St.Petersburg
 - Python + SQL full-stack system with real-time tracking and user auth
-- 🛠Currently deployed for school-wide use
+- Currently deployed for school-wide use

 ---